-Exam Learning Objectives 4.
-The candidate will be able to evaluate and recommend a plan design appropriate for the sponsor's goals.
-Context: These recommendations will be appropriate for the sponsor's business and financial environment, workforce objectives and other HR programs.
+4. The candidate will be able to evaluate and recommend a plan design appropriate for the sponsor's goals.

+These recommendations will be appropriate for the sponsor's business and financial environment, workforce objectives and other HR programs.
 This would incorporate, for example, application of the sponsor's general industry, philosophy, labor force objectives, financial situation/objectives and total compensation objectives.

 These recommendations will be appropriate for a particular employee group including, salaried, hourly, unionized and executive employees.

-Learning Outcomes The candidate will be able to: a) Given a context, design retirement programs that manage retirement risk and are consistent with sponsor objectives. b) Given a context, design retirement programs that promote employee behavior consistent with sponsor objectives. c) Given a context and sponsor objectives, recommend an appropriate plan type for providing retirement benefits and defend the recommendations. d) Given a context and sponsor objectives, evaluate the pros and cons from both a sponsor and employee perspective of introducing options allowing for flexible retirement such as phased retirement, DROPs and flexible pension plans. e) Given a context and plan type, recommend appropriate plan design/features and defend the recommendations. f) Identify the ways that regulation impacts the sponsor's plan design goals. g) Recommend a method to integrate government-provided benefits with retirement plan designs in order to meet the plan sponsor's particular goals and defend the recommendation. h) Given a context and sponsor objectives, advise a plan sponsor regarding the choice of design elements for their retiree health program.
-Syllabus Resources • Allen, Retirement Plans - 401(k)s, IRAs and Other Deferred Compensation Approaches , Tenth Edition, 2008 Chapter 2, pp 37-39 "Compliance with Legal Requirements" • McGill, et. at., Fundamentals of Private Pensions, Ninth Edition, 2010, Chapter 4 • Morneau Sobeco, Handbook of Canadian Pension and Benefit Plans, Fourteenth Edition, 2008, Chapters 1, 2, 7, 8, 9, 11, 12 • Towers Watson Canadian Pensions and Retirement Income Planning, Fourth Edition, 2010, Chapters 13, 14, 16-21, 23 • Yamamoto, Fundamentals of Retiree Group Benefits, 2006, Chapter 4, pp. 57-68 and pp. 90-112 • R-C101-07: Seven Steps Toward Creating a Standout Retirement Savings Plan R. C108.07: Why are Healthy Employers Freeze Their Pension Plans
+- a) Given a context, design retirement programs that manage retirement risk and are consistent with sponsor objectives. - b) Given a context, design retirement programs that promote employee behavior consistent with sponsor objectives. - c) Given a context and sponsor objectives, recommend an appropriate plan type for providing retirement benefits and defend the recommendations. - d) Given a context and sponsor objectives, evaluate the pros and cons from both a sponsor and employee perspective of introducing options allowing for flexible retirement such as phased retirement, DROPs and flexible pension plans - e) Given a context and plan type, recommend appropriate plan design/features and defend the recommendations. - f) Identify the ways that regulation impacts the sponsor's plan design goals - g) Recommend a method to integrate government-provided benefits with retirement plan designs in order to meet the plan sponsor's particular goals and defend the recommendation - h) Given a context and sponsor objectives, advise a plan sponsor regarding the choice of design elements for their retiree health program

+Allen, Retirement Plans - 401(k)s, IRAs and Other Deferred Compensation Approaches, Tenth Edition, Chapter 2

+McGill, et. at., Fundamentals of Private Pensions, Ninth Edition, 2010, Ch.
+4

+Morneau Sobeco, Handbook of Canadian Pension and Benefit Plans, Fourteenth Edition, Chapters 1, 2, 7-9, 11, 12

+Towers Watson, Canadian pensions and Retirement Income Planning, Fourth Edition, 2010, Ch.
+13,14,16-21, 23

+Yamamoto, Fundamentals of Retiree Group Benefits, 2006, Chapter 4, (excluding 68-89)